garryd635/gradingCalculator/README.md

     inputs named 'other' to assigned grades to assignment types not listed.
 There are also inputs to put the names and grades for assignment types with grade weights that already exists.

-      The application also displays the assignments entered, but does not directly get it from the database realtime or        allow the user to delete the assignments due to a mistake.
+      The application also displays the assignments entered, but does not directly get it from the database.
+    The program will allow you to delete assignments before calculations.
+There is now a button to display instructions for filling out the displayed form.

   Next Steps:

       1. Have the assignments displayed directly from the db.
-      2. Let the user delete assignments.
-      3. Let the user go back to previous grade weight form to change grade weights.
+      2. Let the user go back to previous grade weight form to change grade weights.